||May 24, 2016|

 In 1990, the Metropolitan Washington Council of Governments Board authorized COG to sponsor a health care benefit program.
 The Coalition was marketed in 1991 and implemented in 1992 with six original members.

 The Coalition is comprised of local governments and public school systems.
 The Coalition medical plan covers employees and retirees of the participating jurisdictions.
-There are seven groups participating in the plan.
+Currently, there are three groups participating in the plan.

 To purchase and manage the provision of health benefits for jurisdictions/organizations associated with the Council of Governments.
 The Coalition operates under a Multiple Employer Welfare Agreement (MEWA).
 All members offer standard health insurance plan designs for all groups under one fully insured rate with a total replacement for all medical options.